microsoft/pxt-arcade/docs/skillmap/mole/mole1.md

 **Choose the grassy grid.**

-- :mouse pointer: Click the empty square inside the new block and switch to the **My Assets** library.<br/>
+- :mouse pointer: Click the empty square inside the background block and switch to the **My Assets** library.<br/>
 ![Switch to My Assets](/static/skillmap/mole/my-assets.gif "Change from the Editor to My Assets and select the grid.")
 <br/>Choose the **grid** background.<br/>
 ![Choose the background that looks like a grid full of holes.](/static/skillmap/mole/grid.png "Select the grid from My Assets.")